joaquinlom/react-native-wikitude-sdk/README.md

 # Introduction
 This is a React Native bridge module for [Wikitude](https://www.wikitude.com/) which provides a simple integration to the Wikitude AR SDK.

-# PERMISSIONS
-You need to ensure that the user already give permission before display the wikitude View

 ## How to install

 First install the module via npm and link it up: